-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 OLB Bradley Chubb

 Not could -- will start.
-The Broncos have big plans for Chubb, who was the No. 5 overall pick in this past April's draft.
+The Broncos have big plans for Chubb, who was the No. 5 overall pick in this April's draft.
 Chubb was already trending toward the starting lineup with his combination of size, athleticism and technique before Shane Ray continued to seek medical opinions about his injured wrist. -- Jeff Legwold

 Kansas City Chiefs